eyeseast/python-frontmatter/docs/index.rst

 useful way to add arbitrary, structured metadata to text documents, regardless of type.

-This is a small package to load and parse files (or just text) with YAML front matter.
+This is a package to load and parse files (or text strings) with YAML front matter.